AnasC22/AnasC22/README.md

 # Hi there 👋 <br> I'm Anas

-:school: I am an engineering student at the University of Calgary
+:school: I am an engineering student at the University of Calgary <br>
-:desktop_computer: I am an avid coder, with experience in Python, Java, HTML and CSS
+:desktop_computer: I am an avid coder, with experience in Python, Java, HTML and CSS <br>
-:zap: Fun fact: My favourite sport is soccer!
+:zap: Fun fact: My favourite sport is soccer! <br>

 :iphone: Contact me: <br>
  Linkedin: https://www.linkedin.com/in/anas-chowdhury/